saransh-vashisht/landing-page/README.md

 #   Food Delivery Website

-I would like to share my first ever project that I did while learning web development .
+I would like to share my second task in my web development internship at codsoft as my second task.

 ## Authors